How to Exchange Crypto Without KYC

 The Bottom Line

 KYC has become the default in today’s crypto exchanges, but it’s not the only option.
-If you want to protect your privacy, avoid data risks, and exchange faster, there are plenty of ways to do it without KYC, from DEXs to P2P to non-custodial wallets like Velto.
+If you want to protect your privacy, avoid data risks, and exchange faster, there are on-chain and non-custodial ways to do it, from DEXs to P2P to wallets you control connected to interfaces like Velto.

 Disclaimer: Velto is offered on an “as-is” and “as-available” basis for self-custody of virtual assets.
 It does not provide legal, tax, accounting, or investment advice, nor does it execute or custody transactions on your behalf.